-In 2015, Soma launched its exclusive on-line job board allowing licensed graduates to apply for massage therapy positions.
+In 2015, Soma launched its exclusive on-line job board allowing licensed graduates to apply for massage therapy positions directly through the website.
+That same year, Soma introduced its Lunchtime Lecture Series where owners, managers, and professionals in the field speak about their experiences and recommend actions for new graduates entering the massage therapy profession.